-Yes, students are expected to write/submit a 1-2 page Abstract summarizing their project by the end of March of their graduating year.
+Yes, students are expected to submit a 1-2 page Abstract summarizing their project by the end of March of their graduation year.
 Students are also required to present their Senior Scholars project at the Senior Scholars Poster Presentation Day which is held in late April/early May of each year.
-Both of these requirements are necessary to fulfill the goal that scientific exploration isn't truly complete until you disseminate your findings.
+Both of these requirements are necessary to fulfill the requirements of the program in terms of dissemination of your findings.